 Modern furnaces are not supposed to have many issues that older models had, like too much noise.
 A lot of attention has gone into making them as quiet and efficient as possible, which is why it is normal to be alarmed when they become loud.
 If you have ever found yourself wondering why is furnace so loud, you are not the only one.
-However, understanding the different types and causes of furnace noise can help put your mind at ease when such a problem occurs.
+However, understanding the different types and causes of furnaces, including mid-efficiency furnaces, noise can help put your mind at ease when such a problem occurs.

 ‘Why does my furnace sound so loud?’ is a common question among homeowners, and understanding the furnace problems could give you an answer.

 Cause: Clogged or dirty furnace filter

 Furnace filters are susceptible to dirt and dust accumulation, which can quickly clog them within a short time.
 When that happens, it restricts airflow in and out of the furnace, which causes the screeching whistling sound that you may hear when the furnace is in use or is turned on.
 Such a problem is usually easy to fix because filters are cheap and do not necessarily require professional assistance to change.

 Tip: The first step is to check the cleanliness of the filter and replace it with a disposable one.
 If a disposable one is not available immediately, you can operate the furnace without a filter for a short period as you look for one or clean the clogged one if it is reusable.

 Operating the furnace with a dirty filter can cause further problems, such as damage to the fan motor and heat exchanger.
 That is why it is better to check the filter every month and change or clean it every three months.
 Getting an extra disposable one is also important.